13 Different Types of Hawks in Montana

 5. Rough-legged Hawk

 These types of hawks in Montana prefer open habitats with plenty of room for soaring and hunting.
-They often hunt over large fields or water bodies, looking for small mammals, birds, and even insects.
+They often hunt over large fields or water bodies, looking for small mammals, birds, and insects.
 The Rough-legged Hawk is a hardy species that can survive in even the harshest of Montana’s winter weather.

 6. Red-tailed Hawk